Representative Christopher R. Blazejewski

 Member, House Committee on Labor

 Christopher R. Blazejewski (D) was first elected in November 2010 and represents District 2 in Providence.
-He serves as a member of the House Committee on Labor and the House Committee on Rules.
 He was elected by his Democratic colleagues to serve as the House Deputy Majority Whip in May 2015.
+He is a member of the House Committee on Labor and the House Committee on Health, Education and Welfare.

 Representative Blazejewski was born on Dec.
 3, 1979.
 A lifelong Rhode Islander, he resides in Providence with his wife, Ami Gada, their daughter, Aria, and their son, Liam.